 Timing Protocols

-The Precision Time Protocol (PTP) provides a greater degree of clock accuracy for networked devices, allowing clocks to be synchronized locally in increments of less than a microsecond.
+The Precision Time Protocol (PTP) provides clock accuracy for networked devices, allowing clocks to be synchronized locally in increments of less than a microsecond.
 PTP uses a master-slave hierarchy similar to that used by NTP.
-The most precise clock available is referred to as the master clock, and slave devices use the signal from the master to synchronize their own clocks.
+The master clock provides the most precise time, and slave devices use its signal to synchronize their clocks.

-The master clock sends out a sync message (referred to as an announce message in IEEE 1588-2008) at a regular interval.
+The master clock sends a sync request, called an announce message by the IEEE 1588-2008 standard, at a regular interval.
 The slave clock responds with a time-stamped delay request message in order to measure and compensate for packet delays between the devices.
-The slave then receives a message from the master specifying when the delay message was received, which allows the slave to calculate final values for clock synchronization.
-Synchronization is maintained by the regular exchange of PTP packets between master and slave.
+The slave then receives a message from the master specifying the time of the delay message and allows the slave to calculate final values for clock synchronization.
+The time maintains synchronization by regularly exchanging PTP packets between master and slave.

 - Setting the PTP Announce Interval